 The concept of "Harajuku styles" gained global traction thanks to artists like Gwen Stefani and various TV programs and media articles spotlighting the district's unique fashion flair.
 Numerous international designers and fashion enthusiasts flock to Harajuku to glean inspiration and admire the one-of-a-kind street styles on display.

 Intriguingly, Harajuku styles are in perpetual evolution, reflecting the dynamic and current trends in youth culture.
 Consequently, compiling a comprehensive list of every existing substyle seems an elusive endeavor.
 Moreover, even if we attempted such a feat, it might become outdated the very next day, given the ceaseless emergence of new trends and substyles in Harajuku.
-This stands as a testament to the unpredictability, excitement,
+This stands as a testament to the unpredictability, excitement, and vitality of fashion in this part of the world.

 Characteristics and Appearance: Ametora is a perfect combination of Western classics with Japanese aesthetic sensibility.
 At the heart of this style are familiar items: jeans in a variety of cuts, from slim fit to wide, typically Japanese, as well as plaid shirts – from traditional colors to bright neon shades.
 Sweaters, often in thick knits and light colors, are another key element.
 Bomber jackets can be simpler and more minimalist, but also richly adorned with embroidery or patches referring to traditional Japanese culture.
 In Ametora, details play a crucial role: contrasting stitching, unusual buttons, original accessories like scarves, or handkerchiefs.
 The outfits are also complemented by footwear, from classic sneakers to loafers and brogue shoes.
 Importantly, hairstyles of those practicing this style are usually simple but well-styled, often with subtle vintage accents such as curled ends or carefully combed bangs.